-However, it is essential to note that the % content and specific effects of heteroatoms in PAC can change depending on the source of phytomass, the choice of activation process, and the intended application of the AC.
+However, it is essential to note that the % content and specific effects of heteroatoms in PAC can change depending on the source of phytomass, the choice of the activation process, and the intended application of the AC.
 Extensive research and characterization are therefore necessary to understand the precise impact of heteroatoms on the properties and application of AC materials and performance.

-Having observed the diverse effects and benefits arising from the self-doped heteroatoms within the porous phytomass activated carbon, it is imperative to probe into the underlying mechanisms responsible for the observed pseudo capacitance and the resultant enhancement in overall capacitance.
+Having observed the diverse effects and benefits arising from the self-doped heteroatoms within the porous phytomass AC, it is imperative to probe into the underlying mechanisms responsible for the observed pseudo-capacitance and the resultant enhancement in overall capacitance.
 This investigation extends to understanding how these heteroatoms interact in acid, neutral, and alkaline environments as electrolytes.
 The authors of this research have undertaken a comprehensive analysis of these interactions, and the detailed findings will be presented in a subsequent publication.

-In our exploration, we leverage both our empirical insights gained through extensive research with various porous activated carbons (PAC) and insights extracted from the existing body of literature.
-The existing theoretical model establishes a direct correlation between the specific surface area of activated carbon and the expected specific capacitance.
+In our exploration, we leverage both our empirical insights gained through extensive research with various porous ACs and insights extracted from the existing body of literature.
+The existing theoretical model establishes a direct correlation between the specific surface area of AC and the expected specific capacitance.
 However, the practical scenario unfolds with more intricacies, challenging this simplistic perspective.
-Surprisingly, certain activated carbons boasting seemingly modest surface areas exhibit a notably higher specific capacitance than counterparts with larger surface areas.
-This intriguing divergence is underpinned by the presence of a substantial fraction of the surface area concealed within the micropores of the activated carbon particles, rendering it inaccessible to the electrolyte ions employed in electrochemical assessments [93].
-Thus, it becomes evident that an effective assessment of capacitance, encompassing both capacitance and pseudo capacitance, necessitates a nuanced consideration of factors such as pore size distribution, overall surface area, the presence of organic functional groups, and electrical conductivity within the activated carbon structure.
+Surprisingly, certain ACs boasting seemingly modest surface areas exhibit a notably higher specific capacitance than counterparts with larger surface areas.
+This intriguing divergence is underpinned by the presence of a substantial fraction of the surface area concealed within the micropores of the AC particles, rendering it inaccessible to the employed electrolyte ions in electrochemical assessments [93].
+Thus, it becomes evident that an effective assessment of capacitance, encompassing both capacitance and pseudo capacitance. necessitates a nuanced consideration of factors such as pore size distribution, overall surface area, the presence of organic functional groups, and electrical conductivity within the AC structure.

-Summary, perspectives and future challenges
+Summary, perspectives, and future challenges

-From the preceding sections, it is certain that over the past few years, global attention has been devoted to developing electrochemical super capacitors (SCs) as a complementary or alternative power source to batteries for their multifarious applications including electric/hybrid vehicles, electronic equipment, computer memory backup, etc. Despite many types of carbon materials are being presently employed as super capacitor electrode materials including ACs, carbon nanotubes, carbon nanofibers and graphene sheets, ACs with an array of exceptional characteristics like porous structure and excellent surface composition and good chemical stability has attracted boundless research interest in the same.
+From the preceding sections, it is certain that over the past few years, global attention has been devoted to developing electrochemical supercapacitors as a complementary or alternative power source to batteries for their multifarious applications includina electric/hybrid equipment, vehicles. electronic computer memory backup, etc. Despite many types of carbon materials being presently employed as supercapacitor electrode materials including ACs, carbon nanotubes, carbon nanofibers, and graphene sheets, ACs with an array of exceptional characteristics like porous structure and excellent surface composition and good chemical stability have attracted boundless research interest in the same.

 In the present energy scenario, zero-cost plant biomass (i. e. phytomass) for producing low-cost-active carbons merits consideration.
-Hence from the above viewpoints, the authors have summarized to date on the significant progress realized with the AC - based electrode materials for SCs, specifically derived from various parts of plants as the precursor choices, which are apparently the zero-cost and eco-benevolent resources.
+Hence from the above viewpoints, the authors have summarized to date the significant progress realized with the AC-based electrode materials for supercapacitors, specifically derived from various parts of plants as the precursor choices, which are apparently the zero-cost and ecobenevolent resources.
 Undeniably the reference works presented here follows the concept of circular bioeconomy.
-As said earlier, as the overall electrochemical performance of SCs is an interplay between the choice of carbon precursors, activation methodologies, carbon textural properties (specific surface area, morphology, porosity and pore-size distribution), electrical conductivity, the presence of huge and variable electrochemically active surface composition (organic functional moieties highly functionalized surface) that imparts hydrophilic-hydrophobic propensity, multiple and versatile green-natural options of selecting phytomass are available to us that allows the preparation of multifunctional carbon powders for the desired applications [94].
+As said earlier. the overall electrochemical performance of supercapacitors is an interplay between the choice of carbon precursors, activation methodologies, carbon textural properties (specific surface area, morphology, porosity, and poresize distribution), electrical conductivity, the presence of huge and variable electrochemically active surface composition (organic functional moieties - highly functionalized surface) that imparts hydrophilichydrophobic propensity, multiple and versatile greennatural options of selecting phytomass are available to us that allows the preparation of multifunctional carbon powders for the desired applications [94].
 A diagram illustrating the interaction between the characteristics of the electrode material and the functionality of the capacitor has been provided in Fig. S11.